-A few years ago, a Eurisko research on children between 2 and 11 years old, showed that in the family, many of the purchasing decisions, including in the food sector, are taken directly on the instructions of the children.
-They decide what to eat, when and what to buy at the supermarket.
-Another survey not only confirms this trend but compares these data with the past: if in 1960 only 24% of children chose what to eat and in 1980 the percentage reached 53%, the current figure is that as many as 86% of children decide what to eat.
-This is the field means that children have taken on the role of consumer-guides and are therefore the target of the commercials dedicated to them.
+A few years ago, a Eurisko research on children between 2 and 11 years old and their families showed that in their families, many of the purchase decisions, including in the food sector, are taken directly on the instructions of the children.
+They decide what to eat, when, and what to buy at the supermarket.
+Another survey not only confirms this trend but compares these data with the past.
+In 1960 only 24% of children chose what to eat and in 1980 the percentage reached 53%, the current figure is that as many as 86% of children decide what to eat.

 What does this mean?
 And why?

 This means that children have taken on the role of consumer guides and are therefore the target of many commercials.
 Why?
 Because children have more free time.
 They watch more television and spend a good amount of time on the internet as well.
 Children also have a mind that absorbs things fast and a mind that is ever ready to learn new things and less or no experience of the world to decide what’s right or wrong.
 Their minds are easy to shape.
 This makes them a good target for commercial advertisements.